akamai/cli-netstorage/README.md

 ## Caveats
 The Akamai CLI is a new tool and as such we have made some design choices worth mentioning.
-* Edge Hostnames - if not specified, the system will select an edge hostname from the account to use.
-Watch the output to know what host to point your DNS at
+* Edge Hostnames - if not specified, the system will create a new edge hostname, but cannot assign it as it will not yet be active.
+You will need to run a 'modify' subsequently to assign the hostname.
 * CPCodes - there is currently a fairly strict limitation on creation of CPCodes.
 To work around this, pass in a specific CPCode to use.
 Your account team can create a bunch of CPCodes which you could then use with your properties.
+Cloned properties will inherit the CPCode of the cloned property.
 * Credentials - the tool expects your credentials to be stored under a 'papi' section in your ~/.edgerc file.
 If you are unfamiliar with the authentication and provisioning for OPEN APIs, see the "Get Started" section of https://developer.akamai.com
-* Activations - there is currently an intermittent issue with activations not working.
-It should resolve after another try, and there is an existing internal issue to resolve this.
 * Move - in order to perform move functions, the credentials must have both property manager and user admin grants.